Free COVID test kits are coming back. Here's how to get them.

 Four free tests will be available for each household to request through the government's COVIDTests.gov portal beginning on Monday, Sept.
 25

-Tests will be shipped through the U.S. Postal Service, and would not be directly affected by a potential government shutdown if Congress fails to pass a funding bill by the end of the month.
+Tests will be shipped through the U.S. Postal Service starting Oct.
+2, and would not be directly affected by a potential government shutdown if Congress fails to pass a funding bill by the end of the month.

 "We have been looking at what we've seen before in the increase in cases.
 We think being able to make tests available is just an important tool that we have and can make available," said Dawn O'Connell, head of the Administration for Strategic Preparedness and Response, which oversees the federal stockpile of tests.